Go ahead and share!

 #3.
 Smohk

-My #3 pick is directly across the street from my top choice.
+My #3 pick for Richmond Barbeque is directly across the street from my top choice.
 But if you don’t know where to look, you might miss Smohk, as it is tucked behind Strangeways Brewing.

-The specialty sandwiches are decent, and the brisket makes a case to be the 2nd best in Richmond behind ZZQ.
+The specialty sandwiches are decent, and they make a case to have the 2nd best brisket in Richmond behind ZZQ.
 The burnt ends appetizer is a great way to start.
 But I think this is the only place in town that does a smoked ribeye and so either the sandwich or platter with a side of Brunswick Stew should be on your radar.

 What to Order: Brisket and smoked ribeye with beer from Strangways Brewing